Tax Management India. Com

 X X X X Extracts X X X X

-..... t on record against the assessee that unreasonable or excessive payment was made to the sister concern as compared with the fair market value.
-The Assessing Officer has not pointed out in the assessment order as to what is the unreasonable or excessive payment made to the sister concern.
+..... sive payment made to the sister concern.
 All the parties are assessed to tax.
 Therefore, ad hoc addition disallowing the expenditure by 10 per cent is not justified in the matter.
 Considering the facts of the case as noted above, we do not find it to be a fit case for interference.
 We accordingly, dismiss this ground of appeal of the revenue.
 7. On ground No. 2 of the appeal, the revenue challenged the deletion of addition of Rs.
 10 lakhs in respect of income on account of low net profit.
 In the assessment order, the Assessing Officer has stated that the assessee has not shown correct value of semi-finished goods/work-in-progress.
 No day-to-day quantitative consumption has been maintained.
 Record of consumption was also not maintained.
 The stock register is also not maintained.
 The assessee is a manufacturer of textile machinery and machinery parts.
-The assessee has failed to show the correct value of work-in-progress and also the p .....
+The assessee has failed to show the correct value of work-in-progress and also the physical inventory of the work-in-progress and the basis on which the same is prepared.
+The Assessing Officer has stated that the assessee is required to maintain quantitative records in view of the decision of the ITAT Mumbai Bench in the case of Dy.
+CI .....

 X X X X Extracts X X X X